 Jump to:

-Breastmilk lotion will make applying breastmilk to your baby's skin a lot easier than fresh milk due to it's thicker consistency.
+Due to its thicker consistency, breastmilk lotion makes applying it to your baby's skin much easier than fresh milk.
 I use it all the time on my littles.
-For they're baths we usually do an oatmeal bath, wash with breastmilk soap and then follow up with this lotion.
-They're skin has never been softer!
+For their baths, we usually do an oatmeal bath, wash with breastmilk soap, and then follow up with this lotion.
+Their skin has never been softer!

-I typically have enough supply of milk and will whip up a new batch of this lotion quite frequently.
-Breastmilk lotion stored at room temperature doesn't stay fresh very long which is something to keep in mind.
+I typically have enough milk supply and often whip up a new batch of this lotion.
+Breastmilk lotion stored at room temperature doesn't stay fresh very long, which is something to keep in mind.
 I'll explain best practices for storing later in the post.

-Breastmilk is know for it's beneficial properties and as baby's perfect first food.
+Breastmilk is known for its beneficial properties and as baby's perfect first food.
 It's loaded with nourishing fatty acids and antibodies.
 And it's composition changes as your baby grows to meet the nutritional needs of an active baby.
 Truly a miracle liquid!

-"Put some breastmilk on it" is probably the number one advice you get from breastfeeding moms to treat any kind of rash.
-And for good reason since breast milk has many amazing benefits when applied to the skin.
+"Put some breastmilk on it" is probably the number one advice breastfeeding moms give to treat any kind of rash.
+And for good reason: Breast milk has many amazing benefits when applied to the skin.

 - diaper rash